flamacore/ComfyUI-YouTubeUploader/README.md

 [![Buy me a Coffee](https://buymeacoffee.com/assets/img/custom_images/yellow_img.png)](https://buymeacoffee.com/chao.k)

-Disclaimer: AI models have been utilized in creation of this repo.
+Disclaimer: AI models have been utilized in creation of this repo and this repo is under HEAVY development.
+It works fine, pretty basic but still use with care please.

 # 🎬 YouTube Uploader Nodes for ComfyUI